Greek shock in June helps jolt macro hedge fund recovery

 So-called ‘managed futures’ funds, which make similar bets to global macro funds, following trends in the global economy and using mathematical models to evaluate risk and pricing in the financial markets, lost even more - down more than 3 percent on average in June, Eurekahedge data showed.

-The $6 billion Lynx Program fund lost 6 percent last month, while Tulip Trend Fund lost nearly 15 percent, according to performance data seen by Reuters.
+The $6 billion Lynx Programme fund lost 6 percent last month, while Tulip Trend Fund lost nearly 15 percent, according to performance data seen by Reuters.

 For global macro funds which had been struggling for years as fixed income volatility had virtually dried up in the era of easy money and few central bank moves, the months before April had been more positive and many funds were up on the year.